jlevy/og-equity-compensation/README.md

 [exercising stock options](#stock-option-scenarios), in particular, can have **major financial consequences**.
-Because the value of employee equity is determined by the fate of the company, an employee’s equity may be [illiquid](#what-is-private-stock-worth) for a long time or ultimately [worth nothing](#growth-and-risk), and taxes and the costs of exercise, if they apply, may not be recouped.
+Because the value of employee equity is determined by the fate of the company, an employee’s equity may be [illiquid](#what-is-private-stock-worth) for a long time or ultimately [worth nothing](#growth-and-risk), while taxes and the costs of exercise, if they apply, may not be recouped.
-Even when a company is doing well, an employee may suffer [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences.
+Even when a company is doing well, an employee may suffer [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences of their decisions.

 Understanding the technicalities of equity compensation does not guarantee that fortune will smile upon you as warmly as it did [the early hires](#history-and-significance) of Facebook.
-But a thorough overview can help you be informed when [discussing with professionals](#seeking-professional-advice) who may help you, make better decisions, avoid some of the most [common](#tax-dangers) and [costly](#the-amt-trap) mistakes.
+But a thorough overview can help you avoid some [common](#tax-dangers) and [costly](#the-amt-trap) mistakes, ask the right questions when [meeting with professionals](#seeking-professional-advice), and ultimately make better decisions for your situation.

 ### Why this Guide?